tbilik/ComfyGet/README.md

-﻿# What is TermGet?
+﻿# What is ComfyGet?

-TermGet is a project made by PizzaLovingNerd
+ComfyGet is a fork of the TermGet project.
+It adds new features such as color support, and easier installation for certain operating systems.
+New unplanned features may come in the future.
+Some of the features may be merged back into TermGet soon.

+TermGet is a project made by PizzaLovingNerd.
 TermGet is a frontend for:

  - apt-get
  - xbps